MEDICAL PROFESSIONAL PROGRAM PROPOSAL

 Kelvin Chin is an author, trainer and executive director of the Overcoming the Fear of Death Foundation (http://www.overcomingthefearofdeath.org/), a nonprofit 501(c)(3) organization he founded to help people reduce their fears about death and dying through a nonreligious approach of increasing understanding through the 4 Main Belief Systems that underlie all cultural and religious beliefs.

-Working with audiences on death and dying issues since the 1980’s, Kelvin has taught numerous seminars for the healthcare and legal industries, and was a state-certified Long Term Care Ombudsman for the California Department of Aging.
+Working with audiences on death and dying issues since the 1980’s, Kelvin has taught numerous seminars for the healthcare and legal industries, was a state-certified Long Term Care Ombudsman for the California Department of Aging, and co-founded the Center for Medical Ethics and Mediation.

 Through tailored training seminars to healthcare professionals, Kelvin currently helps them both understand and overcome their own fears about death, as well as those of their patients who may have very different beliefs and views of death and dying.
 He is also a certified Grief Recovery specialist, and works with professionals in a confidential manner to help them move forward with their lives’ past debilitating experiences that involve grief, especially over the death of friends or loved ones.